anetacamo/coding/src/content/accessibility.md

 Links buttons and headings should be all accessible chronologically by _tab_

 `<a></a>` and `<button></button>` elements have this feature by default built in.<br/>
-But if you for some reason need to use a different element that is not being accessed OR want to remove an element from this flow.
+But if you for some reason need to use a different element that is not being accessed OR want to remove an element from this flow,

 you can do so by `tab-index`